 The Master of Science in Anesthesia is a graduate-level program for certified anesthesiologist assistants.
 At the completion of the program, each student earns a master’s degree in Anesthesia.
-The program is a clinically-oriented and is designed to provide superior clinical training, including elective rotations in the senior year that assure our graduates are on the cutting edge of the national trend in CAA education.
+The program is clinically-oriented and is designed to provide superior clinical training, including elective rotations in the second year that assure our graduates are on the cutting edge of the national trend in CAA education.

 The Master of Science in Anesthesia Program is divided into two phases.
 The first is the Basic Science Phase, which is twelve months in length and consists of basic science and clinically-focused didactic courses as well as clinical experience in general anesthesia.
 The second is the Clinical Phase, which is also twelve months in length and provides rotations in all subspecialties of anesthesia.
 A student who enters the clinical phase has completed basic science and clinical medicine courses, and is able to perform a history and physical exam, generate a well-crafted anesthetic plan, and complete basic technical skills.
 The student also possesses the rudimentary fund of knowledge to manage a basic anesthetic.